microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/6-control-flow.md

 }
 ```

-Unlike the other kinds of loops in Rust, `loop` can be used as expressions that return values via
+Unlike the other kinds of loops in Rust like while and for, `loop` can be used in expressions that return values via
 `break`.

 ```rust